JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

       JDK home directory.
     * If you don't have the necessary JDK on your computer, select **Download JDK**.

-7. Enable the **Add sample code** option to create a file with a sample `"Hello World!"` application.
+7. Select the **Add sample code** checkbox to create a file with a sample `"Hello World!"` application.
 8. Click **Create**.

+You have successfully created a project with Gradle.

 ## Understand the build script